 - Career Opportunities: Teachers with a degree in English Education are able to teach English literature and writing at the secondary education level.

 - Application Deadline: Rolling admission

 You can earn a Bachelor of Arts in English Education degree in four years.

 Download a semester-by-semester class planning guide to preview the steps required to complete your degree.

 Major Courses and Catalog

-In addition to completing the university's core curriculum and professional education courses, the Bachelor of Arts in English for Secondary Education degree requires the following classes:
+In addition to completing the university's core curriculum and professional education courses, the Bachelor of Arts in English Education degree requires the following classes:

 - ENG-223 Introduction to Literature (3 credit hours)

 - ENG-226 Introduction to Creative Writing (3 credit hours)